NATIONAL LAW ENFORCEMENT LEADERS, STRESSING DANGEROUS INCREASE IN GUN VIOLENCE, SAY IMMEDIATE ACTION NEEDED TO KEEP GUNS OUT OF THE WRONG HANDS

 CHICAGO — Leaders of the nation’s major national law enforcement leadership organizations today highlighted the dangerous rise in gun violence plaguing all corners of the U.S., and stressed the urgency of keeping guns out of the wrong hands by enhancing and expanding background checks for all gun sales.

-Chicago Police Superintendent Garry McCarthy led off the press conference, in his role as Host Chief of IACP’s 2015 conference.
+Chicago Police Superintendent Garry McCarthy led off the press symposium, in his role as Host Chief of IACP’s 2015 symposium.
 He spoke of the uptick in gun violence reported by major city chiefs across the country, saying, “the common denominator from Chicago to Charlotte is that guns are getting in the hands of the wrong people and lives are being erased, all because of easy access to guns by people intent on doing harm to themselves or others.”

 “America is in crisis because of gun violence.
 The longer we wait, the more people die,” said Jim Johnson, the Chief of Police of Baltimore County, MD, and the Major Cities Chiefs Association (MCCA) representative to the Partnership.
 “We’ve been rocked coast-to-coast from Charleston, South Carolina to Roseburg, Oregon.
 We keep seeing incident after incident unfold – from mass shootings to those that occur daily in our communities.
 This madness cannot continue.
 Enough is enough!”